2006 Seattle Seahawks season: Deion Branch trade

 On September 11, the Seahawks announced they had acquired wide receiver Deion Branch in a trade with the New England Patriots.
-In return, they gave their first-round pick in the 2007 NFL Draft to the Patriots.
+In return, they gave their first-round pick in the 2007 NFL draft to the Patriots.

 Week 2: vs. Arizona Cardinals

 After a low-scoring victory in Detroit, the Seahawks played their Week 2 home-opener against their fellow NFC West rival, the Arizona Cardinals.
-Unlike Game 1, Seattle's offense got off to a strong start, as RB Shaun Alexander got a 2-yard TD run, while QB Matt Hasselbeck completed a 49-yard TD pass to WR Darrell Jackson.
+Unlike Game 1, Seattle's offense got off to a strong start, as running back Shaun Alexander got a 2-yard touchdown run, while quarterback Matt Hasselbeck completed a 49-yard touchdown pass to wide receiver Darrell Jackson.
 That's how the rest of the first half would end up.
 In the third quarter, the score of the period was Arizona kicker Neil Rackers completed a 43-yard field goal.
-In the fourth quarter, the Seahawks got a 1-yard TD run by FB Mack Strong.
-The Cardinals would get a touchdown, which would come in the form of a 40-yard TD pass from QB Kurt Warner to WR Bryant Johnson, but fortunately, Seattle would maintain the lead for the win.
+In the fourth quarter, the Seahawks got a 1-yard touchdown run by fullback Mack Strong.
+The Cardinals would get a touchdown, which would come in the form of a 40-yard touchdown pass from quarterback Kurt Warner to wide receiver Bryant Johnson, but fortunately, Seattle would maintain the lead for the win.
 The Seahawks would extend their home winning streak to 11 straight games and improved to 2–0.

 Week 3: vs. New York Giants

 The Seahawks held on to defeat the New York Giants 42–30 after leading 42–3 going into the 4th quarter.
 Prior to the game the Giants had complained to the NFL about the level of crowd noise at Qwest Field and suggested that some of the noise was artificial.
 Last year the Giants were called for 11 false start penalties in a 24–21 overtime loss at Seattle.
 The complaint became public and the predictable result was a boisterous Seattle crowd and inspired play from the team.

 Deion Branch saw his first action with the Seahawks as he caught two passes for 23 yards and ran once for eight yards.

-One day after the game, the Seahawks reported that MVP Running Back Shaun Alexander had a cracked bone in his foot that would sideline him for a few weeks.
+One day after the game, the Seahawks reported that MVP running back Shaun Alexander had a cracked bone in his foot that would sideline him for a few weeks.

 With the win the Seahawks improved to 3–0 and increased their home game streak to 12 games.